 This course provides an introduction to the central problems, concepts, and methods of cognitive science and moral psychology.
 We will analyze questions addressing the nature of intelligence, the relationship between minds and bodies, and the basis of moral beliefs and behaviors.
 These explorations will bridge the sciences and humanities by taking a fundamentally interdisciplinary perspective.
+Offered every semester.

+Cuffari, Helm, Rottman

-Helmi PSY 300.
+PSY 300.
 Experimental Design and Statistics.

 Descriptive and inferential statistics.
 Research design as reflected in statistical methods.
 Analysis of variance designs for independent groups and for repeated measurements.
 Statistical power and comparison techniques.
 Prerequisite: PSY 100 or BIO 101/110.
 Previously PSY 230.
-Bashaw, Batres, Roth, Ryan PHI 250.
+Offered every semester.
+Bashaw, Batres, Staff PHI 233.
+Philosophy of Psychiatry.
+(H) (NSP) This course will survey the philosophical foundations of modern psychiatry.
+We will study how core concepts such as mind, soul, person, self, consciousness, and memory shape the field.
+We will also look at some cultural and historical influences and examine questions regarding classification, categorization, evidence and scientific explanation in contemporary psychiatry.
+Finally, we will investigate the phenomenology of certain themes in the experience of mental illness, including temporality, ipseity, affectivity, and embodiment.
+Käufer PHI 250.
 Philosophy of Mind.
 (H) A general introduction to the philosophy of mind, addressing four key philosophical issues: the nature of psychological explanation; the mindbody problem; the possibility of artificial intelligence; and the nature of persons.
 Prerequisite: one course in PHI or PSY or SPM.
+Offered every Spring.
 Helm PHI 337.
 Philosophy of Natural Science.
 (H) (NSP) No longer offered.
-For now, this requirement can be met by taking either PSY 452: History and Philosophy of Psychology or PHI 273: Philosophy of Psychiatry.
+For now, this requirement can be met by taking either PSY 452: History and Philosophy of Psychology or PHI 233: Philosophy of Psychiatry.
 SPM 499.
 Senior Research Seminar.